AninditaBasu/indica/docs/api_rv.md

 -  `human female`
 -  `human male`

 This is a string parameter.
-The query is like this:  `/resources?sungbycategory=<string>`.
-For example `/resources?sungbycategory=ale` returns all of the verses composed by all males and females, whether human or divine.
+The path is like this:  `/sungbycategory/<string>`.
+For example `/sungbycategory/ale` returns all of the verses composed by all males and females, whether human or divine.

 ### `sungfor`

 Returns all verses sung for that subject, for example, `Agni` or `plough`.

 This is a string parameter.
-The query is like this:  `/resources?sungfor=<string>`.
-For example, `/resources?sungfor=ni` returns all venerated beings or objects whose name contains `ni`, like Nirriti (god), Maitravaruni (human) or Sinivali (abstract thing).
+The path is like this:  `/sungfor/<string>`.
+For example, `/sungfor/ni` returns all venerated beings or objects whose name contains `ni`, like Nirriti (god), Maitravaruni (human) or Sinivali (abstract thing).

 ### `sungforcategory`